Kalyankr/Python-projects/Fastapi/readme.md

-## Deploying ML model woith FASTAPI
+## Deploying ML model with FASTAPI

 # Its simple and similar to Flask with additioanl benifits
 1. Data Validation